Frequently Asked Questions

 Where can I dispose of my SHARPS needles?

-The Health Division does accept SHARPS needles for disposal, by appointment, in an approved SHARPS container for a nominal fee.
+The Health Division does accept SHARPS needles for disposal, during normal office operating hours, in an approved SHARPS container for a nominal fee.

 Does the Health Division offer free immunizations?